Burning questions

 A small TV can be a nice companion if you’re travelling on a trailer or a boat.
 To keep your devices powered, you can add solar panels to your equipment and harvest electricity anywhere you go.

-Think about pairing your solar panels with a power station.
+Think about pairing your solar panels with a portable power station.
 This combination includes an inverter, a charge controller, and a small power bank – an ideal solution for keeping your devices charged no matter where you find yourself.
 When solar panels and a power station work together, they create a PV generator.
 For more insights on selecting the right solar panels for your PV generator, refer to our article titled "Choosing Solar Panels for a PV Generator: Tips and Tools".

 Start saving money with solar panels!